Why we collect information about you

 - The legal grounds for how we use your information

-Access to medical records policy can be found [here] and includes the application form required for each request.
+See our Access to medical records policy which includes the application form required for each request.

 The Caldicott Guardian is an expert on confidentiality issues and access to patient records.
 Dr Bettina Kleine holds this role within the practice.